PeaPodTechnologies/PeaPod/.github/ISSUE_TEMPLATE/engineeringdesign.md

 ---

+> @ TEAM (Optional)

+**Completion is tracked in the linked issue.**

-### Design Scope
+## Design Scope

 Briefly outline the design scope here.

-- Purpose ABC
+### Purpose

-- Function/Method XYZ
+The purpose of system ABC is to ...

+### Function

+It is connected to/it interfaces with/it depends on/it assumes ...

-### Deliverables
+### Method

-Outline the implementation prototype and its components:
+It accomplishes this by ...

+## Features

+- [ ] Component A
-- [ ] I.e. Power Driver
+- [ ] Connector B
-- [ ] Sensor
+- [ ] Subsystem C
 - [ ] ...

+> NOTE TO ISSUE AUTHOR: If a feature above is complex enough, create a new issue and tag it here.
+This is a recursive template.

-### Requirements
+## Requirements

-List any applicable metrics with criteria/constraints:
+List any applicable metrics with criteria/constraints, applicable to purpose, function, method, and each feature.
 1. I.e. Height - <2 meters
 2. Weight - Minimize
+3. ...

 **Additional context**